acronymcreations/Map-Project/README.md

 - `js/scripts.js` contains all of the javascript needed to run the page including Google Maps API info and Yelp API info

 - `styles.css` contains all of the styling aspects needed to render the page.

+## External Resources

+- Google Maps API is used to display the map as well as all of the pins placed on the map.

+- Yelp API is used for gathering the list of establishments as well as all of their associated data.